ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

    Optional parameters: N/A

-   Encoding considerations: as defined in Section NN of [RFCXXXX].
+   Encoding considerations: as defined in Section 4 of RFCXXXX.

-   Security considerations: See Section NNN of [RFCXXXX].
+   Security considerations: See Section NNN of RFCXXXX.

    Interoperability considerations: N/A

-   Published specification: [RFCXXXX]
+   Published specification: RFCXXXX

-   Applications that use this media type: Section NNNN of [RFCXXXX].
+   Applications that use this media type: Section NNNN of RFCXXXX.

    Fragment identifier considerations: N/A